Henry Bollmann Condy

 Condy had an interest in disinfectants and marketed products such as "ozonised water".
 He developed and patented "Condy's fluid" in 1857.
 Condy’s fluid was a disinfectant solution of alkaline manganates and permanganates that could be taken internally or used externally.
 It had various indications including the treatment and prevention of scarlet fever.
-A more stable crystalline version of Condy's fluid was subsequently developed and marketed as Condy's Crystals or Cond's powder.
+A more stable crystalline version of Condy's fluid was subsequently developed and marketed as Condy's Crystals or Condy's Powder.
 The fluid and crystals were both manufactured at the company’s works in Battersea between 1867 and 1897.
 The factory was taken over by Morgan Crucible.